Anon4You/alienkrishn/README.md

 ++--==[ Maitaind By Anon4You
 ```

-## About
+##
-It's a custom termux repository which contains some tools and packages not available in termux officiall repo
+<h3><p align="center">About</p></h3>
+<i>This repository for <b>Termux</b> has been specifically designed to provide a variety of tools and packages that are not included in the official Termux repository.
+It acts as a supplementary resource for users looking for expanded capabilities and features to enrich their Termux environment.</i>

 ## Usage
 You can install any package from this repo using apt or pkg